openhab/openhab-addons/bundles/org.openhab.binding.tasmotaplug/README.md

 # TasmotaPlug Binding

-This binding connects smart plugs flashed with Tasmota to openHAB.
+This binding connects Tasmota flashed smart plugs with 1, 2, 3 or 4 relay channels to openHAB.
 The plug must report the status of the relay via the url `http://$PLUG_IP/cm?cmnd=Power` in order for the binding to work.

 ## Supported Things